Guidelines Informing the Creation of CBE Instructional Calendars

 - There will be a maximum of 200 operational days

-- Three teacher preparation days prior to students’ first day of classes
+- Three non-instruction days prior to students’ first day of classes for teacher preparation.

 - Two days for Teachers’ Convention

 - Common non-instruction days

 - The number of instructional days and operational days must be the same for both traditional and modified calendars

 - All schools are closed on the following days: